From 1-28 February, rainfall across the Thames catchment was 62% of the 131 year historic monthly average, with 31.8mm.

 Water situation summary

-On 30th November 2017, the Thames Regional Soil Moisture Deficit (SMD) total was 56mm which is drier than the 21mm expected for the time of year.
+On 28th February 2018, the Thames Regional Soil Moisture Deficit (SMD) total was 4mm which is expected for the time of year.

-At the end of November, groundwater levels were generally Below Normal to Exceptionally Low for the time of year at all locations apart from an area of the Cotswolds, which remains Normal.
+At the end of February, groundwater levels are generally Below Normal to Normal, except an area of the Cotswolds which is Notably Low.

-River flows were generally significantly below their long term averages in November.
-The Teddington Target Flow was maintained at 600 megalitres/day during November in agreement with the Environment Agency.
+River flows were generally below their long term averages in February.
+The Teddington Target Flow was maintained at 800 megalitres/day during February in agreement with the Environment Agency.